What Is a Home Insurance Broker?

 Step 1: Verify Their License

-All insurance brokers must be licensed in the state where they operate.
-You can verify a broker's license and check for any disciplinary history through your state's Department of Insurance website or the NAIC's online database.
+All insurance brokers must be licensed in the state where they operate, and many states require a separate broker license on top of the standard producer license.
+You can verify a broker's license and check for any disciplinary history through your state's Department of Insurance website or the National Insurance Producer Registry (NIPR), which maintains an up-to-date Producer Database with licensing, appointment, and regulatory action information across participating jurisdictions.

 Step 2: Look for Relevant Credentials